Site Widget Extension Files and Code

 Copy

-In the your site widget folder, three files are created:
+In the site widget folder, the following files are created:

 • An element.json file that defines the site configuration settings of your site widget.